peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

 * Returns "true" if the object was removed.
-Returns "false" if the given index is less than 0, or is at least the number of items in the array.
+Returns "false" if the given index is less than 0, or is at least as high as the number of items in the array.

 **Throws:**